spacetelescope/jwst/docs/jwst/skymatch/README.rst

-* Because sky subtraction is performed on *flat-fielded* but *not distortion corrected* images, it is important to keep in mind that flat-fielding is performed to obtain uniform surface brightness and not flux.
-This distinction is important for images that have not been distortion corrected.
+* Because sky subtraction is performed on *flat-fielded* but *not distortion corrected* images, it is important to keep in mind that flat-fielding is performed to obtain correct surface brightness for all pixels.
+Extracted source measurements will be affected by sampling and distortion, however, and so distortion corrections will be necessary before such extraction occurs.
 As a consequence, it is advisable that point-like sources be masked through the user-supplied mask files.
   Values different from zero in user-supplied masks indicate good data pixels.
 Alternatively, one can use the ``upper`` parameter to limit the use of